 Happy Valley Library Expansion

-Library expansion incorporates community spaces
+Library expansion creates more space for community

 Client